diveshthapa/InterestCalculator/README.md

 # InterestCalculator
 An android application for basic Interest Calculation.
 This application is made in
-* Android studio using Java, XMl as frontend
+* Android studio using Java, XML as frontend
 * Firebase as backend and database.

 ## What you can do :